 Some days I just don’t give a damn.
 I’m tired.
 I’ve battled the demons of the day job, the emotional toll of being a caregiver, the chores of home ownership, and I’ve wrangled words on paper and by the end of the week, I’m done.
 I surrender.

 Today is one of those days.
 I’m pissed off that last night’s storm knocked more deadfall to the ground.
 I just can’t face the puddles of rainwater in my basement.
 I don’t care if mold will grow in the corners.
 And don’t get me started on the piles of laundry and dishes and dust and. . ..

 Do your lists of things to do grow at an alarming rate?
 Mine do.
 And it is exhausting.
 So what do you do?
 I don’t know about you but there are days when I give up.
 I surrender to the weight of ALL THE THINGS and I throw myself down on the floor, kicking and screaming “I don’t wanna!”
 (Okay, not literally, but it’s how I feel.)

 IT’S NOT LAZINESS

-I used to berate myself when I did this.
-I was lazy.
-I was a cry-baby.
-I was inadequate to the job of adulting.
+I’d berate myself when I did this.
+I was lazy, a cry-baby.
+I was inadequate for the job of adulting.
 What a load of $#!%.

 Life can be hard.
 Life can, and often does, pull the unexpected surprise.
 And some of us pile on more SHOULDS than is humanly possible.
 I’m particularly bad at that.
 I’d go and go and go until I was so exhausted and overwhelmed that I’d collapse.
 Slowly, I’ve learned that when I reach the “Waa, I don’t wanna” stage, I’ve been pushing myself too hard.
 It’s time for a break.